awslabs/graphstorm/docs/source/scale/distributed.rst

     ssh 172.38.12.143 -p 2222

 If succeeds, you should login to the container in the ``<ip-in-the-cluster>`` instance.

 If not, please make sure there is no limitation of port 2222.

+For distributed training, users also need to make sure ports under 65536 is open for DistDGL to use.

 Partition a Graph
 -------------------------------